gautriv/gautriv.github.io/_posts/2024/4/2024-06-14-unlockpdf.md

 - **Longer Numeric or Simple Alphabetic Passwords (5-6 characters)**: Several minutes to hours.
 - **Complex Alphanumeric Passwords**: Could take from minutes to more than a couple of hours.

 Just sit tight and let the tool do its thing.
 Go grab a coffee, take a stroll, or binge-watch your favorite series.
-The tool will notify you once it’s done.
+The tool will notify you once it's done.

 ## Project Structure